maartene/AoC2024/Day02/NOTES.md

 - ✅ Make the example input pass

 ## 🍅 Pomodoro 2
-- ⚠️ Get that first star
+- ✅ Get that first star ⭐️
-- ⚠️ Make the function to convert input files into a [[Int]]
+- ✅ Make the function to convert input files into a [[Int]]
+- 🚧 Move function to correct file